includeos/documentation/FAQ.rst

 FAQ
 ===

-..
-Update, incl.: We have main now

 Why don't we have feature X by default?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 IncludeOS is a `unikernel <https://en.wikipedia.org/wiki/Unikernel>`__ and intended to be the "elastic" part of an elastic cloud service.
-That means we might want a whole lot of IncludeOS VM's going up and down, and adding any feature X to a vm, that's supposed to scale up to N
-instances, will add N times the resource cost of X to our service.
-The idea behind unikernels is that you don't want to pay for lots of such
-X's by default - but rather that you only pay for the ones you know your service needs.
+That means we might want a whole lot of IncludeOS VM's going up and down, and adding any feature X to a vm, that's supposed to scale up to N instances, will add N times the resource cost of X to our service.
+The idea behind unikernels is that you don't want to pay for lots of such X's by default - but rather that you only pay for the ones you know your service needs.

 Also - IncludeOS is new - feature X might very well become available sooner or later.